PEP 683 – Immortal Objects, Using a Fixed Refcount

 Currently the CPython runtime maintains a small amount of mutable state in the allocated memory of each object.
 Because of this, otherwise immutable objects are actually mutable.
 This can have a large negative impact on CPU and memory performance, especially for approaches to increasing Python’s scalability.

 This proposal mandates that, internally, CPython will support marking an object as one for which that runtime state will no longer change.
-Consequently, such an object’s refcount will never reach 0, and so the object will never be cleaned up.
+Consequently, such an object’s refcount will never reach 0, and thus the object will never be cleaned up (except when the runtime knows it’s safe to do so, like during runtime finalization).
 We call these objects “immortal”.
 (Normally, only a relatively small number of internal objects will ever be immortal.)
 The fundamental improvement here is that now an object can be truly immutable.